CybersecurityHow to Start a Cybersecurity Career from Scratch in 2026

 Why Is Cybersecurity the Most In-Demand Field in 2026?

 In the Gulf region, Saudi Arabia's Vision 2030 places cybersecurity at the core of digital transformation.
 The UAE has invested over $1.5 billion in security infrastructure.
+For foundational knowledge before starting this journey, read cybersecurity fundamentals.

 How Much Do Cybersecurity Professionals Earn?